nose-devs/nose2/docs/plugins/mp.rst

    New in version 0.3

 Use the ``mp`` plugin to enable distribution of tests across multiple processes.
-Doing his may speed up your test run if your tests are heavily IO or CPU bound.
+Doing this may speed up your test run if your tests are heavily IO or CPU bound.
 But it *imposes an overhead cost* that is not trivial, and it *complicates the use of test fixtures* and may *conflict with plugins that are not designed to work with it*.